-Easy 20-Minutes Fish Stew cooked in a delicious, rich and fragrant broth, topped with fresh cilantro and served over quinoa or rice!
+Easy 20-Minutes Fish Stew cooked in a delicious, rich and fragrant broth.
+This Brazilian inspired fish stew (moqueca) is paired with rice and topped with fresh cilantro!

 Growing up in Brazil, Fish Stew (known as Moqueca) was always a hot item on the menu.
 Each family would add their own touch but overall the dish consisted of white fish cooked in a delicious and flavorful broth, with or without spices but always with coconut milk as a base and fragrant palm oil.

 Nowadays I continue to make fish stew a tradition for my family and have tried other variations such as this Salmon Stew.
 But as the years have passed, I’ve settled for more approachable terms when it comes to making fish stew, such as using fresh wild cod instead of salted cod which required a day long of soaking to de-salt the fish.
 Additionally I’ve adapted my recipe without the use palm oil due to the shameful practices around the sourcing of such delicacy.

 How to Make Fish Stew

-When making a fish stew you work on the broth first.
+We start with the broth which is the flavoring base for this fish stew, and it is made of a specific combination of ingredients.
 The fish will cook rather quick, so it cannot be done the other way around.
-Plus the broth is what’s going to add flavor to the fish along the cilantro.
-Cilantro haters can most certainly opt for parsley.
+Plus the broth is what’s going to add flavor to the fish along with the cilantro.
+If you do not like cilantro you can opt for parsley.

 Trust me on this one!